ALIGNMENT | INTERNSHIP

 VERSION 1

-Beginning to visualize the Playbook
+Beginning to visualize the playbook

 During our initial calls with both customers, we had established that we would work hand-in-hand with them throughout the development of our dashboard feature.
 When we presented our first mockup, we discovered some issues:

-Self-reported ratings were not a useful metric for projects
+Issue #1: Self-reported ratings were not a useful metric for projects

 After completing a project (ex: SWOT Analysis), teams would be able to rate the individual parts of their project, giving them a high-level score (ex: 8.2).
 Originally, we used this score as the data populating the dashboard.
 However, this wasn’t reliable nor was it providing our users with useful and consistent data.
 Some teams rated themselves optimistically, while others were overly critical.